 A church that truly understands the concept of faith and work.
 I honestly feel we currently have 2 extremes with this.
 The part who would rather sit in church morning till night praying for change without stepping out to do anything.
 And the other part which believes so much in motivational speeches and human wisdom without applying godly principles to it.

-A church who will not spend all her time focusing and debating on irrelevant matters and loosing sight of what truly matters.
+A church who will not spend all her time focusing and debating on irrelevant matters and losing sight of what truly matters.

 A church that gladdens the heart of Our Father always.